jb--/lychpy/README.md

 PyLychee is an unofficial Python wrapper for [Lychee](https://github.com/lycheeverse/lychee), a fast, async, stream-based link checker written in Rust.
 It allows you to use Lychee's functionality in your Python projects.

+> :warning: **Important Notice:** This project is still in development, and not ready for usage.
+Please check back later.

 ## Table of Contents

 - [Installation](#installation)